pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPACluster.md

         kubectl logs demo-pingaccess-engine-6b977b9498
         ```

-1. Below are the credentials and URL to sign on to the PingAccess management console, once the cluster is up and healthy.
+1. Below are the credentials and URL to sign on to the PingAccess management console after the cluster is up and healthy.

     !!! note "Certificates"
         This example uses self-signed certificates that will have to be accepted in your browser or added to your keystore.